SuperThunder/SuperThunder.github.io/about.md

 permalink: /about/
 ---

-I hope these posts are helpful :)
+I write these posts to document some things I've done, and perhaps one day be the #1 search result for an obscure topic.

 ### More Information